Friday morning March 28

 Prayer of thanksgiving

-Blessed are you, creator of all,
+Blessed are you, God of compassion and mercy,

 to you be praise and glory forever.

-open our eyes to behold your presence
+and open our lips to sing your praise.

-Blessed be God: Father, Son, and Holy Spirit.
+Blessed be God, Father, Son, and Holy Spirit.

 Blessed be God forever.